Double Higgs boson production and Higgs self-coupling extraction at CLIC: Analysis strategy

 \section{Analysis strategy}

 At CLIC, the Higgs self-coupling can be directly accessed through the measurement of double Higgs boson production.
-Two main channels contribute: W-boson fusion (WBF) double Higgs boson production ($\epem\to \HHvv$) and the double Higgsstrahlung process ($\epem\to \Zhh$).
-The other process of vector boson fusion, namely \PZ-boson fusion ($\epem\to \PH\PH \epem$), has one order of magnitude smaller cross section and is therefore not considered here.
-As illustrated in Fig.~\ref{fig:xsec_energy}, the highest cross section of \Zhh production among the planned energy stages of CLIC is expected at the 1.5\,TeV energy stage.
+Two main channels contribute: W-boson fusion (WBF) double Higgs boson production (dominant part of $\epem\to \HHvv$) and the double Higgsstrahlung process ($\epem\to \Zhh$).
+The other process of vector boson fusion, namely \PZ-boson fusion ($\epem\to \PH\PH \epem$), has a one order of magnitude smaller cross section and is therefore not considered here.
+The dependence of the cross section on the centre-of-mass energy obtained with \textsc{Whizard~1.95}~\cite{Kilian:2007gr,Moretti:2001zz} is shown in Fig.~\ref{fig:xsec_energy}.
+This illustrates that the highest cross section of \Zhh production among the forseen CLIC energy stages is at the first one above 500\,GeV, assumed to be at 1.4\,TeV in this paper.
 In \ZHH production, this energy stage also gives the best sensitivity to \gHHH.
 The cross section of WBF double Higgs boson production grows with the collision energy.
-Therefore, the 3\,TeV stage gives the largest rate of WBF double Higgs boson production at CLIC.
-In \epem collisions at $\sqrt{s} \gtrsim 1.2$\,TeV, WBF is the dominant double Higgs boson production mode.
-Its total cross section, including effects of the luminosity spectrum and initial state radiation, exceeds that of double Higgsstrahlung at 1.5\,TeV by a factor of 6.
+Therefore, assuming the same polarisation configuration, the 3\,TeV stage gives the largest event rate of WBF double Higgs boson production at CLIC.
+In \epem collisions at $\sqrt{s} \gtrsim 1.2$\,TeV, WBF is the dominant double Higgs boson production mode for unpolarised beams.
+Its total cross section at 3\,TeV, including effects of the luminosity spectrum and initial state radiation, exceeds that of double Higgsstrahlung at 1.4\,TeV by a factor of 6.
 The single most sensitive measurement of Higgs boson pair production at CLIC is therefore the double Higgs boson production through WBF at 3\,TeV.

-Fig.~\ref{fig:feynman_WWtoHH} shows the main Feynman diagrams contributing to the process $\epem\to \HHvv$.
+Fig.~\ref{fig:feynman_WWtoHH} shows the main Feynman diagrams contributing to Higgs pair production via W-boson fusion.
 This channel contains the \HHH vertex which depends on the trilinear Higgs self-coupling \gHHH, as well as the \HHWW vertex which depends on the quartic Higgs-gauge coupling \gHHWW.
 Deviations from the SM values are defined as: